-Cisco certification program will be drastically changed from Feb.
+The Cisco certification program was drastically changed on Feb.
 24, 2020.
-There will no longer be multiple different CCNA exams and certifications – only a single, comprehensive exam will be available.
+There are no longer multiple different CCNA exams and certifications – only a single, comprehensive exam is available.
 The new exam’s code is 200-301 CCNA and its full name is Implementing and Administering Cisco Networking Technologies.
 According to Cisco, the new exam “covers a broad range of fundamentals based on the latest technologies, software development skills, and job roles“.

-Under the current CCNA certification program, there are multiple concentration exams for different learning paths.
-However, under the new rules, the following certifications will all be replaced by the new CCNA:
+Under the old CCNA certification program, there were multiple concentration exams for different learning paths.
+However, under the new rules, the following certifications have all been replaced by the new CCNA:

 - CCNA Cloud

 - CCNA Data Center

 - CCNA Industrial

 - CCNA Routing and Switching

 - CCNA Service Provider

 So, the specialization at the CCNA level is going away – you now choose your specialization at the CCNP level.

 Your CCNA certification that was acquired under the old rules will be active until its expiration date.
 In February 2020, your current CCNA certification has been transitioned to an equivalent in the new program.
 So if you have any of the current CCNA certificates (e.g. CCNA Industrial or CCNA Routing and Switching), you will automatically be granted the new CCNA certificate.